 Don’t make it too complicated.
 Use what you have on hand.
 Use chicken stock or broth, or use vegetable stock or broth.
 Either way, this will add richness to the flavor and make it more complex overall.

 Add Some Flour

 Everybody likes their brown gravy a little bit differently.
 Some people are big fans of brown gravy that is thin and runny, but others like it to be thick and lumpy.
-If you are in the latter camp, add some flour to your brown gravy mix.
+Add some flour to your brown gravy mix if you are in the latter camp.

 Flour is an easy way to thicken things up, and when it comes to brown gravy mix, you don’t even need to add it as a slurry.
 You can just pop it right into your saucepan, and it’ll add those classic lumps that you are looking for.